vacp2p/research/rln-research/merkle-tree-update.md

 # Updating authentication paths

-### Node labeling
+## Node labeling
 Consider the following labling procedure through which each node of the tree assigned a label `GID`.
 The labeling procedure is as follows.
 For each tree node with index `GID`, its right and left child have index `2*GID` and `2*GID+1`, respectively.
 The procedure starts by assigning `GID` of  `1` to the tree root.
 The sample labeled tree is illustrated below.
 This labeling mechanism allows to uniquely address each tree node through its GID.

 ![GID](GID.png)

 We utlize this labeling mechanism, to efficiently update peers authentication paths when new join or deletion occurs.
-The general idea is to additionally store the GID of the tree nodes in the authentication paths.
+The general idea is each peer stores the GID of the tree nodes along her authentication path (in addition to the hash values).
 As such, when an update occurs, the peer identifies the GID of the nodes of the tree that are altered as the result of the update operation, and checks whether any of them (based on the GIDs) are part of its own authentication path.
-If yes, then she updates the correspondign nodes in her authentication path.
+If yes, then she updates the corresponding nodes in her authentication path.
+We will later in [Simplification section](###Simplification) see that `GID`s can be computed on the fly hence are not required to be stored as parth of authentication paths.

 The authentication path shall be of the following structure `authPath=[(H_0,GID_0), ..., (H_d, GID_d)]` where `H_i` indicates the hash value of the node, and `GID_i` signifies the GID of that node.
 The authentication path of leaf2 is depicted below and has the following values `authPath=[(h,8), (e,5), (c,3), (a,1)]`.

 ![GIDauthPath](GIDauthPath.png)

+## Updating authentication path after a deletion
 Below, we demonestrate how to update a peer's authentication path when a deletion operation occurs.
-Consider a peer with `leafIdex_peer` and the authentication path as `authPath_peer=[(H_0,GID_0), ..., (H_d, GID_d)]`
-The deleted peer's has the index `leafIndex_del` and the authentication path `authPath_del`
+Consider a peer with `leafIdex_peer` and the authentication path as `authPath_peer=[(H_0,GID_0), ..., (H_d, GID_d)]`.
+Also, assume a peer with the leaf index of `leafIndex_del` is going to be deleted and has the authentication path `authPath_del`.

+The update procedure is as follows:
 - calculate the indices of the latered nodes.
-Note that all the ancestors of the deleted leaf node get altered as the result of the deletion of that node, so we calculate the GIDs of its ancestors at level `i = [0, ..., logn]`
+Note that all the ancestors of the deleted leaf node get altered as the result of the deletion of that node, so we calculate the GIDs of its ancestors at level `i = [0, ..., d=logn]`
   - The GID of the deleted leaf is `GID_leaf_del = leafIndex_del + (2^d) - 1`
   - The GID of the ancestor (of the deleted leaf) at level `i` is `GID_leaf_del_anc_i = floor( GID_leaf /(2^i))` (this is equivalent to shifting `GID_leaf ` to right by `i` bits)
 - Lets `A=[GID_leaf_del), ..., GID_leaf_del_anc_d]` where `d=logn`